 "Inclusion" embodies the values and practices that create access to individualized opportunities for every child and their family.
-State agencies, Tribal Sovereign Nations, community partners and families all work together to provide access to inclusive high-quality early childhood programs for all children.
-Inclusive practices ensure that all children and their families, regardless of ability, can participate in a broad range of activities and are supported to engage as full members of their communities and society.
+State agencies, Tribal Sovereign Nations, community partners, and families all work together to provide access to inclusive high-quality early childhood programs for all children.
+Inclusive practices ensure that all children and their families, regardless of ability, can participate in a broad range of activities and are supported to engage as full members of their, communities, and society.
 The desired result of inclusive experiences for all children is that they feel a sense of belonging to a community, develop positive social relationships and friendships, and experience learning that engages the individual child's development.

-"Individual Care Plan" means a specific plan to meet the individual needs of a child with a food allergy, special dietary requirement due to a health condition, or other special needs or circumstances.
+"Individual Care Plan" means a specific plan to meet the individual needs of a child with a food allergy, special dietary requirement due to a health condition, other special needs, or circumstances.
 This must be informed by any existing:

 - Individualized Education Program (IEP) or Individual Family Service Plan (IFSP)

 - Individual Health Plan

 - 504 plan

-- Individualized Family Service Plan (IFSP)

 - Individualized Meal Plan

-- Child Focus Response Plan (formerly Positive Behavior Support Plan)
+- Child Focus Response Plan

-"Individualized Education Program" (IEP) is a written statement for a student eligible for special education that is developed, reviewed and revised in accordance with state and federal laws.
+"Individualized Education Program" (IEP) - is a written statement for a student eligible for special education that is developed, reviewed and revised in accordance with state and federal laws.

-"Individualized Family Service Plan" (IFSP) is a process and document that a family and a team of specialists develop to assist family and child in accordance with state and federal laws.
+"Individualized Family Service Plan" (IFSP) is a process and document that a family and a team of specialists develop to assist family and child.